Unsupervised Anomaly Detection in Stream Data with Online Evolving Spiking Neural Networks: Experiments

-Numenta Anomaly Benchmark (NAB) consists of 7 categories of datasets, both artificial and real, each of which contains multiple CSV data files.
-Each CSV data file consists of two time series, one of them being a series of timestamp values and the second one being series of a input values.
-The number of input values in data files varies between 1000 and 22,000.
+The Numenta Anomaly Benchmark (NAB) repository contains 7 categories of datasets, both artificial and real, each of which has multiple CSV data files.
+Each CSV data file consists of two time series, one of them being a series of timestamp values and the second one being a series of input values.
+The number of input values in data files varies between \num{1000} and \num{22000}.
 Overall, there are 58 data files in NAB.
-The current version (1.0) of NAB consists of the following categories of data files: \begin{itemize} \item \texttt{artificialNoAnomaly} - data files artifically generated, which do not contain anomalies; \item \texttt{artificialWithAnomaly} - data files which consist of artificial data with anomalies; \item \texttt{realAdExchange} - online advertisements clicks recordings; \item \texttt{realAWSCloudwatch} - metrics from AWS servers; \item \texttt{realKnownCauses} - a dataset of real cases, such as hourly registered taxi schedules in New York City or CPU utilization; \item \texttt{realTraffic} - freeway traffic recordings, such as speed or travel time; \item \texttt{realTweets} - Tweeter volume statistics; \end{itemize}
+All time series in the NAB repository are imbalanced with the average percentage of input values being anomalies in a time series less than 10\% on average.
+In the current version (1.0) of NAB, the following categories of data files are distinguished: \begin{itemize} \item \texttt{artificialNoAnomaly} - contains data files artificially generated, which do not have anomalies; \item \texttt{artificialWithAnomaly} - contains data files which consist of artificial data with anomalies; \item \texttt{realAdExchange} - contains data files with online advertisements clicks recordings; \item \texttt{realAWSCloudwatch} - contains data files with metrics from AWS servers; \item \texttt{realKnownCauses} - contains real data files, such as hourly registered taxi schedules in New York City or CPU utilization; \item \texttt{realTraffic} - contains data files with freeway traffic recordings, such as speed or travel time; \item \texttt{realTweets} - contains data files with Tweeter volume statistics. \end{itemize}